 At SERC, scientists have been studying the Chesapeake Bay for more than 50 years.
 In addition to gathering data about fisheries, climate change and other vital bay issues, SERC also works to engage the community and promote environmental literacy.
 The new Corporate Leaders Program recognizes businesses throughout the Chesapeake with similar goals who take an added step to support SERC.

 For Hannon Armstrong, investing in the environment forms the core of their mission.
-When they launched their initial public offering in 2013, they became the first public company in the U.S. entirely dedicated to financing ways to fix climate change.
+When they launched their initial public offering in 2013 (NYSE: HASI), they became the first public company in the U.S. to focus exclusively on investments that reduce carbon emissions or increase resilience to climate change.
 Last year, the company invested $1.2 billion in renewable energy, energy efficiency and other sustainability projects, which they estimate will save nearly half a million metric tons of carbon dioxide emissions per year.
+Their investments also saved 1.6 billion cumulative gallons of water in 2018, roughly equivalent to eliminating water consumption in 14,000 U.S. households.

 “We’re pleased to have Hannon Armstrong as part of our new Corporate Leaders team,” said SERC Director Anson Hines.
 “They’re actively developing financing for green technology and finding affordable solutions to climate change.”

 Corporate Leaders commit to donating at least $2,500 annually to SERC’s research and education programs.
 As members, Hannon Armstrong staff will be able to get cutting-edge research analysis from SERC scientists, network with other environmentally conscious business leaders, engage their employees in active research projects and participate in broader Smithsonian corporate events.
 SERC launched the Corporate Leaders Program in May 2019.
-To join or learn more, contact Brian Magness at firstname.lastname@example.org or (443) 482-2205.
+To join or learn more, contact Cole Johnson at email@example.com or 443-482-2323.

 About Hannon Armstrong